HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 * Utility bundles exist to organize (group) data bundles and represent data of non-DCP origin (such as reference data) that is used in the course of analysis.

+Bundles are units of discoverability in the DCP Data Store, and the Data Store supports transactional operations on bundles as part of its feature set.

 ### How are bundle types defined?

 Operationally, bundle types can be defined like file types or media types: they are used as a data type identifier for